Home Basic Facts History Old Days Old Liveries Photos People Uniform In-Flight Memorabilia Accidents Forum Feedback

 Nature: Freight

-Flight: Gilgit - Chaklala
+Flight: Gilgit - Rawalpindi

 Flight number:

-Probable cause: "Pilot error, while he was attempting a flight beyond his ability or experience"
+Probable cause: "Pilot error, while he was attempting a flight beyond his ability or experience".

 Source: ICAO Accident Digest No.8, Circular 54-AN/49(60)